vishalvrv9/emex/README.md

 ## emex

-Emex helps you run a chat with an LLM locally, via a terminal.
+Emex helps you run a chat with an LLM locally, via a terminal, by leveraging Apple's optimized MLX array framework.

 ![Demo Video](./demo.gif)

+---

 ### Usage
+---
 Future plans to integrate with a package manager (brew/pip)

-- first clone this repo & cd into project root
+First clone this repo & cd into project root
 - create a python environment (preferred)
 ```
 python3 -m venv create .env
 source .env/bin/activate
 ```

-- install the dependencies
+Install the dependencies
 ```
 pip install .
 ```

-- simply run using
+Simply run using
 ```
 emex run username/modelname
 ```

 Here, username/modelname refers to the huggingface model you choose to run locally.
 To browse the list of compatible models, you can browse all the models on HugginFace under the [mlx-community here](https://hugginface.co/mlx-community)

+---

 ### Currently Supported Models: